GibbonEdu/core/docs/PULL_REQUEST_TEMPLATE/pull_request_template.md

 If this PR fixes an open issue, please link to the issue here.

 **How Has This Been Tested?**
-Please describe how you tested your changes.
-Include details of your testing environment, and the tests you ran to see how your change affects other areas of the code, etc.
+Please describe how you've tested your changes.
+Include details of your testing environment, and any tests you've run to see how your change affects other areas of the code.

-**Screenshots (if appropriate):**
+**Screenshots**
+If applicable, add screenshots to help illustrate your changes.